Dahme-Spreewald – Teltow-Fläming III

-Dahme-Spreewald – Teltow-Fläming III – Oberspreewald-Lausitz I is an electoral constituency (German: Wahlkreis) represented in the Bundestag.
+Dahme-Spreewald – Teltow-Fläming III is an electoral constituency (German: Wahlkreis) represented in the Bundestag.
 It elects one member via first-past-the-post voting.
 Under the current constituency numbering system, it is designated as constituency 62.
 It is located in central Brandenburg, comprising the Dahme-Spreewald district and most of the Teltow-Fläming district.

-Dahme-Spreewald – Teltow-Fläming III – Oberspreewald-Lausitz I was created for the 2002 federal election.
-Since 2021, it has been represented by Sylvia Lehmann of the Social Democratic Party (SPD).
+Dahme-Spreewald – Teltow-Fläming III was created for the 2002 federal election.
+From 2021 to 2025, it has been represented by Sylvia Lehmann of the Social Democratic Party (SPD).
+Since 2025 it is been represented by Steffen Kotré of the AfD.

 Geography

-Dahme-Spreewald – Teltow-Fläming III – Oberspreewald-Lausitz I is located in central Brandenburg.
-As of the 2021 federal election, it comprises the entirety of the Dahme-Spreewald district, the entirety of the Teltow-Fläming district excluding the Jüterbog, Ludwigsfelde, and Niedergörsdorf municipalities, and the municipality of Lübbenau from the Oberspreewald-Lausitz district.
+Dahme-Spreewald – Teltow-Fläming III is located in central Brandenburg.
+As of the 2025 federal election, it comprises the entirety of the Dahme-Spreewald district and the entirety of the Teltow-Fläming district excluding the Jüterbog, Ludwigsfelde, and Niedergörsdorf municipalities.

 History

-Dahme-Spreewald – Teltow-Fläming III – Oberspreewald-Lausitz I was created in 2002 and contained parts of the abolished constituencies of Luckenwalde – Zossen – Jüterbog – Königs Wusterhausen, Bad Liebenwerda – Finsterwalde – Herzberg – Lübben – Luckau, Fürstenwalde – Strausberg – Seelow, und Frankfurt (Oder) – Eisenhüttenstadt – Beeskow.
+Dahme-Spreewald – Teltow-Fläming III, originally Dahme-Spreewald – Teltow-Fläming III – Oberspreewald-Lausitz I, was created in 2002 and contained parts of the abolished constituencies of Luckenwalde – Zossen – Jüterbog – Königs Wusterhausen, Bad Liebenwerda – Finsterwalde – Herzberg – Lübben – Luckau, Fürstenwalde – Strausberg – Seelow, und Frankfurt (Oder) – Eisenhüttenstadt – Beeskow.
 In the 2002 and 2005 elections, it was constituency 62 in the numbering system.
 In the 2009 election, it was number 63.
 Since the 2013 election, it has been number 62.